-Though many will know of the Battle what they might not know is that the Duke of Wellington was an Irishman, born, it is believed on today's Merrion Square, and one-third of his army at the Battle of Waterloo were Irish.
+Though many will know of the Battle. what they might not know is that the Duke of Wellington was an Irishman, born, it is believed on today's Merrion Square, and one-third of his army at the Battle of Waterloo were Irish.

 To commemorate the event we’ve delved into records on Findmypast that tell us more about the battle and those that fought in it.
-In the contemporary reports found in newspaper archive, one name crops up more than most, that of Irishman James Graham, a man who fought with such distinction that he was recommended for decoration by the Duke of Wellington himself.
+In the contemporary reports found in newspaper archives, one name crops up more than most, that of Irishman James Graham, a man who fought with such distinction that he was recommended for decoration by the Duke of Wellington himself.

 The breach was short-lived, however.
 Serjeant Graham and the officer in charge fought to close the gates, shutting out the French infantry attacking the position.
-Graham’s courageous exploits didn’t end there; later in the day he ran into the burning buildings of Hougoumont, rescuing a number of wounded men, including his own brother.
+Graham’s courageous exploits didn’t end there; later in the day, he ran into the burning buildings of Hougoumont, rescuing a number of wounded men, including his own brother.

 For his heroism in the face of the enemy and risking his life for his comrades, Graham won the distinction of ‘the most valorous NCO at the Battle of Waterloo selected by the Duke of Wellington’.
-His bravery has been widely reported in newspapers since then, including these, which you can find in Findmypast’s newspaper collection.
+His bravery has been widely reported in newspapers since then, which you can find in Findmypast’s newspaper collection.

 James Graham is just one of a great many Irishmen who served with distinction and courage in battles like Waterloo throughout history.
 The records that tell their stories can be found on Findmypast where you can also discover the heroes in your own Irish family history.

 For more stories on tracing your Irish heritage from Findmypast click here.

 *Originally published in June 2016.
 Updated in June 2022.